SWP Team

 Carl Lindquist Executive Director

 During his environmental career Lindquist has worked at the local level, state level (Wisconsin, Vermont) and federal level (two National Parks; Mt.
 Rainier and Isle Royale) but for the last 25 years he has been grateful to work at the non-profit level as the Executive Director of the Superior Watershed Partnership (SWP).
-Founded in 1999 the SWP will be celebrating its 25th Anniversary this fall (more information soon)!
+Founded in 1999 the SWP will be celebrating its 25th Anniversary next spring (more information soon)!
 He is proud of his work with the SWP Board in creating the SWP Great Lakes Climate Corps (GLCC), SWP Land Conservancy, SWP Energy and Climate Office, SWP Volunteer Corps (Governor’s Award Winner) and K-12 Great Lakes Education Programs!
 Lindquist has served on numerous boards and advisory bodies including two terms as the US Chair of the Lake Superior Binational Forum (US and Canada).
 He also helped form the Climate Adaptation Task Force (CATF) which assists communities and Tribes with climate adaptation.
 A strong supporter of the arts he helped establish the Concert for Lake Superior and the Boreal Chamber Symphony.
-Lindquist is also an accomplished piano composer, an avid bicyclist (including a trans-Canada trip) and takes great pride in his two adult children (Nels and Ingrid).
+Lindquist is also a piano composer, an avid hiker and bicyclist and takes great pride in his two adult children (Nels and Ingrid).
 He studied Environmental Management, Anthropology and Writing and received his degree through the University of Wisconsin with graduate coursework in Public Administration through Northern Michigan University.

 Gina Rotter Accountant and Grant Administrator